Institute for Solar Physics (KIS),

 University of Freiburg

-The central goal of the design is to arrange the different function units of the institute in a compact and uniform building.
-For this purpose, the entire building has been organized around a central atrium, which connects all areas by means of a generously lit void.
-The atrium on the ground floor opens up towards the entrance, forming a spacious foyer.
-Attached is the seminar area, which can be extended to the foyer.
-On the opposite side are the workshops - the creative heart of the house.
-The upper floors feature a spacious interior - all rooms have a connection to the shared central area.
+The workshops – the creative heart of the building – are located on the opposite side.
+The upper floors have an open plan – all rooms relate to the common center.
 A corridor running around the atrium connects the offices of the scientists and the administration with the laboratories and the meeting rooms.
-All workspaces are arranged along the outer facade.
-Directly in front of these, along the atrium, is space for breaks, meetings and informal interaction.
+All workspaces are arranged along the outer façade.
+Right in front of it, along the atrium, there is space for breaks, meetings and informal communication.

 The compact structure and the very good thermal insulation of the building reduce transmission heat losses to a minimum.
 Very low energy consumption values are expected due to the highly efficient monolithic outer shell, a glazing proportion of around 30 % and triple thermal insulation glazing.